Code-Institute-Submissions/phillpearsondevUserCentric2/README.md

   <li>Acquired the Logo-Napalm-238x300.png file from http://adinfinitumofficial.com/</li>
   <li>Recycled the import code from the UXD Project for Fonts: "Roboto Mono" and "Exo"</li>
   <li>Made use of hover effect classes from: "https://cdnjs.cloudflare.com/ajax/libs/hover.css/2.3.1/css/hover-min.css"</li>
+  <li>Rusty Metal Texture, taken from Google Search, then altered by myself in Krita, used in "Modus Operandi" Logo</li>
 </ul>
 </br>
 <hr>